-The California Water Quality Monitoring Council, Trash Monitoring Working Group additionally convened a subcommittee in November 2021 composed of scientific experts, local environmental managers, and interested stakeholders to elevate opportunities to advance microplastics monitoring.
-Continued statewide collaboration through both the Plastic Pollution Steering Committee and California Water Quality Monitoring Council, and convenings of interdisciplinary scientific experts through the OPC SAT, will facilitate information sharing that is needed to advance this Strategy, evaluate management strategies as new information is generated, and provide new recommendations to the California Legislature within four years, consistent with Public Resources Code section 35635, subsection (g)(2) (Senate Bill 1263).
+Continued statewide collaboration through both the OPC-facilitated interagency PPSC and California Water Quality Monitoring Council, and convenings of interdisciplinary scientific experts through the OPC SAT, will facilitate information sharing and coordination to advance this Strategy, evaluate management strategies as new information is generated, and provide new recommendations to the California Legislature by December 31, 2025, consistent with Public Resources Code section 35635, subsection (g)(2) (Senate Bill 1263).

-This Strategy provides the recommended actions provided in Chapters 2A (Solutions) & 2B (Science to Inform Future Action), state partners that are be best suited to advance specific actions, and a timeline to implement these actions within the Appendices.
+The following three pages contain a timeline and partner information associated with each of the recommended actions in Chapters 2A: Solutions & 2B: Science to Inform Future Action.
+Specifically, each recommended action is listed alongside the state partners that are be best suited to advance the action, and a timeline to implement the action.